FunnelKitBlogs

 Charging an extra fee for COD helps cover the additional handling costs and risks.
 This includes delayed payments, higher cancellation rates, and the extra logistics involved in cash transactions, ensuring your business remains efficient and protected.

 With the premium version of the WooCommerce extra fee plugin, you can charge an additional fee when someone chooses COD as their payment method.
-For this, choose the payment method conditional matrix and set the value equal to Cash On Delivery.
+For this, select the payment method conditional matrix and set the value to 'Cash On Delivery'.

 additional fee for cod or cash on delivery